 from around the world.

 SeaWorld's highlights are its large-arena entertainments.
 You can get front-row seats if you arrive 30 minutes in advance, and the stadiums are large enough for everyone to get a seat in the off-season.
-One Ocean, Sea World's headlining Shamu show, stars a synchronized team of orca whales who leap out of the water to the tunes of surround-sound music, illuminated by brilliantly colored lights.
-Blue Horizons combines dolphins, pilot whales, tropical birds, and aerialists in a spectacular performance.
+The show Blue Horizons combines dolphins, pilot whales, tropical birds, and aerialists in a spectacular performance.

 The San Diego 3-for-1 Pass ($149 for adults, $119 for children ages 3 to 9) offers seven consecutive days of unlimited admission to SeaWorld, the San Diego Zoo, and the San Diego Zoo's Safari Park.
 This is a good idea, because if you try to get your money's worth by fitting everything in on a single day, you're likely to end up tired and cranky.
 Many hotels, especially those in the Mission Bay area, also offer SeaWorld specials that may include rate reductions or two-day entry for the price of one.